How to Avoid “Traffic Cop” Parenting

 Identify a Trigger for Your Child to Work the Plan

 Developing good decision-making skills gives children the ability to define a problem, look at consequences of various alternatives, and then choose the best solution among the options.
 Allowing children to solve some problems for themselves communicates an important message to them.
 It says, “I believe in you.
 You have what it takes.”
-It’s a great confidence builder.
+It’s a great confidence and internal motivation builder.

 Don’t be too quick to solve a problem or make a decision for your kids.
 When possible, involve them in the process, not just in the final product.
 Much of the day-to-day problem solving and decision-making in family life can demonstrate cooperation and teamwork as parents and children work together.
 Cooperative decision-making teaches children valuable skills of negotiation, compromise, communication, and creating alternatives.